Get us in your inbox

 Advertising

-Stage actor, playwright and director William Gillette originally built this castle towering over the Connecticut river as his private residence back in 1919.
+Stage actor, playwright, and director William Gillette originally built Gillette Castle towering over the Connecticut River as his private residence in 1919.
 Designed to look like Medieval ruins, the castle boasts thousands of refinements created by local craftsmen, including 47 unique doors (no two within the structure are the same), light switches carved of wood, built-in couches and, perhaps most strangely, a series of hidden mirrors that allowed Gillette to spy on visitors from the master bedroom.
 Upon his death, the state of Connecticut took over the property in 1943 and turned it into a state park.

 Advertising

 This Napa Valley winery was built to resemble a 13th-century Tuscan castle.
 Castello di Amorosa visitors can appreciate the architecture, including fun details like a drawbridge and moat, and beautiful scenery while on a tasting tour.
 Various tours include access to the vineyard’s two levels and samples of five or more wines.
 Cheese and food pairings are also available.
-Do note though, reservations are required to enter the grounds
+Do note, though, that reservations are required to enter the grounds.

-This abandoned castle in the Hudson River Valley near Cold Spring was built on the uninhabited Pollepel island in 1901 by Scottish immigrant Frank Bannerman.
+Scottish immigrant Frank Bannerman built this abandoned castle in the Hudson River Valley near Cold Spring on the uninhabited Pollepel island in 1901.
 Bannerman owned a military surplus supply company but his Brooklyn store could not hold his entire arsenal, so he decided to design a replica of the castles like those in his homeland to store the extra ammunition.
 After 200 tons of shells exploded in 1920, the castle was left partially in ruins.
-Visitors can see the outside of Bannerman Castle up close (it’s dangerous to walk inside) by taking a passenger boat around the island, or by traveling with a tour by canoe or kayak.
+Visitors can see the outside of Bannerman Castle up close (it’s dangerous to walk inside) by taking a passenger boat around the island or by traveling on a tour by canoe or kayak.

 Advertising